 Smoke Testing Vs Sanity Testing

 Example to showcase the difference between Smoke and Sanity Testing:

-For example: In a project for the first release, Development team releases the build for testing and the test team tests the build.
+For example: In a project for the first release, the Development team releases the build for testing, and the test team tests the build.
 Testing the build for the very first time is to accept or reject the build.
-This we call it as Smoke Testing.
+This we call it Smoke Testing.
 If the test team accepts the build then that particular build goes for further testing.
 Imagine the build has 3 modules namely Login, Admin, Employee.
 The test team tests the main functionalities of the application without going deeper.
-This we call it as Sanity Testing.
+This we call it Sanity Testing.